gomolemontlhane/chat-app/README.md

 - `React.js:` For building the user interface.
 - `Zustand:` Lightweight state management for React.
 - `Axios:` HTTP client for API requests.
-- T`ailwind CSS & Daisy UI:` For responsive and beautiful styling.
+- `Tailwind CSS & Daisy UI:` For responsive and beautiful styling.

 ## Backend